Ahmad-Reza Radan

-Ahmad-Reza Radan (احمدرضا رادان; born 1963) is an Iranian military officer who has served as Iran's Chief of police, the chief commander of the Law Enforcement Command of the Islamic Republic of Iran since January 2023.
+Ahmad-Reza Radan (احمدرضا رادان; born 1963) is an Iranian military officer who has served as Iran's Chief of police, the chief commander of the Police Command of the Islamic Republic of Iran since January 2023.
+He is known for pursuing the implementation of Islamic Sharia law and for the suppression of the 2009 Iranian protests.

 He was deputy commander of the Police Command of the Islamic Republic of Iran and Tehran's police chief, infamous for his crackdown on "un-Islamic" hair and dress styles.

+He headed the Iranian police during the 2025-2026 Iran protests in which between 30,000 and 35,000 protestors were killed by Iranian security forces.

 Career

 Radan started his career as a member of the Iranian Revolutionary Guards during the Iran–Iraq War.
 Radan held various posts in the Islamic Republic of Iran Police (IRIP), including police commander of Razavi Khorasan Province.

 Radan is widely recognized for his strict enforcement of the Islamic dress code, efforts to combat drug trafficking, and crackdown on gang activity.
-He previously held top police posts in several key regions, including Kurdistan Province, Sistan and Baluchestan Province, Khorasan Province, and Tehran Province,the latter being Iran’s most strategically significant province.
+He previously held top police posts in several key regions, including Kurdistan Province, Sistan and Baluchestan Province, Khorasan Province, and Tehran Province, the latter being Iran's most strategically significant province.

+In 2007, in commanding the morality police of Tehran he said "police will start early next week a drive against women who wear improper dress."
+He said that "Tight trousers tucked inside long boots while wearing short overcoats are against Islamic codes," as well as "Wearing a hat or cap instead of scarves is also against Islamic dress codes."
+He also called for the arrest of boys with "perverted hairstyle."
+He also provided the morality police vehicles.

-In 2009, he opposed the Iranian Green Movement and was sanctioned by the United States, and, later, the European Union for human rights abuses.
+In 2009, he opposed and suppressed the Iranian Green Movement and was sanctioned by the United States, and, later, the European Union for human rights abuses.
+He called to crush the protestors, calling them "bastards."
+He also told his police to "ruthlessly and proceed to take them all out.
+Quash them and then take the remaining to Kahrizak prison to give them what they deserve,” in regard to the protestors.

 The United States has designated Radan as a person who is, "among other things, responsible for or complicit in, or responsible for ordering, controlling, or otherwise directing, the commission of serious human rights abuses against citizens of Iran or their family members."

+He was the head of Iranian police during the 2025-2026 Iranian protests in which it is estimated between 30,000 and 35,000 protestors were killed by Iranian security forces.

+In March 2026, Radan said protestors who in his view are protesting for the enemy will be treated as an enemy.